Mixed-media two-channel HD video installation

+The work Karail was realized after a one-month artistic research residency by Benjamin Busch in Dhaka, Bangladesh and depicts the self-organized settlement Karail Basti with an assemblage of fragments.
 Utilizing wood and corrugated iron, the installation emphasizes the settlement’s vernacular materiality and tectonics.
-It carries fragments of the everyday: a “LUCKY” brick and a painted zebu figure in reference to Cow Brand sheet metal.
-Two original videos show alternate modes of spatial perception: a walk-through video projected on corrugated iron meanders through Karail Basti’s labyrinthine passages, maintaining its rationalist one-point perspective; a video shown on a CRT monitor zooms into the sensuality of human-material interactions.
+It carries fragments of the everyday: a “lucky” brick and a painted zebu figure in reference to Cow Brand sheet metal that is prevalent in the neighborhood.
+Two original videos show alternate modes of spatial perception: a walk-through video projected on the corrugated structure meanders through Karail Basti’s labyrinthine passages, maintaining its rationalist one-point perspective; a video shown on a CRT monitor zooms into the sensuality of human-material interactions.